 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the ultimate filtration product by Chief/Bauer Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can destroy up to 98% of pollutants in your family’s air.
-These are the types of filters typically installed in hospitals to remove germs and keep patients and staff healthy, but Chief/Bauer Service Experts installs them for home air filters.
-If there are any dangerous respirational health issues for anyone in the home, the experts advise the installation of a whole-home HEPA air filtration system.
+HEPA filters are rated as the ultimate filtration product by Chief/Bauer Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can kill up to 98% of pollutants in your family’s air.
+These are the types of filters typically used in hospitals to remove germs and keep everyone healthy, but Chief/Bauer Service Experts installs them for home air filters.
+If there are any dangerous respirational health ailments for anyone in the home, the experts advise the investment of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

 These guys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your HVAC systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.
+Not only will high-efficiency home air filters help with relieving allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.

 Standard Pleated Media Home Air Filters